tsaku56/reading-notes-markdown/README.md

 You can do this by [Link](https://unsplash.com/)
 Using [] for Link name then adding content in parenthesis()

 ReadMe Files, are used to accessability for other developers to join into projects and be able to commmunicate to others.

+Email is straight forward hi@thiswork.com